sciabarracom/openserverless-testing/SETUP.md

 - `task secrets` generates a  `.secrets` with all the secrets for github
 - now you can run the tests, most notably the `tests/1-deploy.sh` that builds environments

-# Setup of Continuos Integration
+# Setup of Continuous Integration

 Those notes are a remindinder of the steps executed to build our CI environment.

 ## Overview

-We have a stable test environment on AWS/GCloud/Azure  with:
+We have a stable test environment on Azure/AWS/GCloud with:

-- in AWS, a domain (nuvtest.net) with subzones.
-A subzone (oshgcp.nuvest.test) is on GCP, others in AWS
+- in Azure, a domain (opsv.xyz) with subzones.
+All subzones are currently in Azure
+- in Azure, an AKS cluster
 - in AWS, an EKS cluster
 - in Gcloud, a GKE cluster
 - in Gcloud, an OpenShift cluster
 - in Gcloud, a virtual machine k3s-test and mk8s-test
-- in Azure, an AKS cluster

 # Setup

 ## Prereq

-You to isntall a few tools:
+You to install a few tools:

 - [`task`](taskfile.dev)
 - `aws` cli